aswincheriyala/react-native-animated-colors/README.md

 # react-native-animated-colors

+ This library is to Animate Background Color of a View with native feel.

 *Note: Background color cannot be animated with **useNativeDriver : true*** *So, this will provide you the **backgroundColor transition super smoothly**.*